meteor/meteor/docs/client/full-api/api/tracker.md

 callbacks are intended primarily for package authors implementing new reactive data sources.

-To learn more about how Tracker works and to explore advanced ways to use it, visit the <a href="http://manual.meteor.com/#tracker"> Tracker</a> chapter in the
-<a href="http://manual.meteor.com/">Meteor Manual</a>, which describes it in
-complete detail.

 {{> autoApiBox "Tracker.autorun" }}

 `Tracker.autorun` allows you to run a function that depends on reactive data